SpunkyBot/spunkybot/README.md

 - In-game displayed rules/advertisements are contained in the file `/conf/rules.conf`
 	- If you do not want to display the rotation messages, set the value `show_rules=0` in the config file `/conf/settings.conf`
 - Run the application manually: `python spunky.py`
-- Or use the provided initscript to run Spunky Bot as daemon
+- Or use the provided systemd or sysVinit script to run Spunky Bot as daemon

 **_First start instruction:_**